rtatzs/My-Portfolio/README.md

-# greetingApp_FLASK
+# My Portfolio App
-a simple greeting app built with flask, ready to deploy to Heroku
+This is a flask app to know more about me.

 Migrated to pythonanywhere hope they allow access to google apis
 Link: https://rtatzs2016.pythonanywhere.com/ralphportfolio